Hampstead & Westminster Hockey Club

 Hampstead & Westminster Hockey Club is a field hockey club based in London, England.
 It was established in 1894.
 The home ground is at Paddington Recreation Ground, Maida Vale.

-The Men's First and Second Teams play in the Men's England Hockey League and the Women's First Team play in the Women's England Hockey League.
+The Men's First, and Second, Team plays in the Men's England Hockey League and the Women's First Team play in the Women's England Hockey League.
 The rest of the men's teams play in the Higgins Group London Hockey League.
 The women's teams play in the South Hockey League and the Middlesex Women's League.

-The club is considered to be one of the largest adult hockey clubs in the UK and fields 12 Men's teams and 7 Ladies' sides, as well as various other mixed, junior and veterans sides.
+The club is possibly one of the largest adult hockey clubs in the UK fielding 12 Men's teams and 7 Ladies' sides, as well as various other mixed, junior and veterans sides.